jcstill/scripts/README.md

-net-rec | Reset nmcli to dhcp and request address from dhcp server pdftool | Tool to modify PDFs (basically a gs wrapper) transfer | Upload a file to transfer.sh
+net-rec | Reset nmcli to dhcp and request address from dhcp server pdftool | Tool to modify PDFs (basically a gs wrapper) transfer | Upload a file to transfer.sh wallpaper.sh | Set the wallpaper based on the monitors connected

 ### Scripts Used by my Polybar setup:
 command | functions